 What is Neurofeedback?

-By adding Neurofeedback to other therapeutic methods, it can help teach your brain rather than just treat your brain.
+Adding Neurofeedback to other therapeutic methods can help teach your brain rather than just treat it.

 How does Neurofeedback work?